metaplex-foundation/developer-hub/src/pages/core/core-js-sdk-v1-0.md

 #### hasPluginUpdateAuthority()

-The `hasPluginUpdateAuthority()` returns a `boolean` value based on wether the plugin passed in its authority set to an `UpdateAuthority` type and the `pubkey` matches.
+The `hasPluginUpdateAuthority()` returns a `boolean` value based on whether the plugin passed in its authority set to an `UpdateAuthority` type and the `pubkey` matches.

 ```ts
 export function hasPluginUpdateAuthority(